ClickCease SF's Landmark Trees & Mary Ellen Pleasant | Arborist Now - Arborist Now

 Harnessing the Power of Trees

-Pleasant recognized early on that trees, especially fast-growing non-native varieties like the Blue Gum Eucalyptus that towered over the city’s modest buildings, could transform more than just scenery.
+Pleasant recognized early on that trees, especially fast-growing nonnative varieties like the blue gum eucalyptus that towered over the city’s modest buildings, could transform more than just scenery.

 These botanical giants offered shady respite from the summer heat, cleansing oxygen to growing neighborhoods, and most importantly, a bold announcement that this city would not be tamed by the conventions of more established Eastern metropolises.

-By adorning her properties with small forests of Eucalyptus, Monterey Pine, and other charismatic species, Pleasant created an environment that sang of freedom, wonder, and endless possibility.
+By adorning her properties with small forests of eucalyptus, Monterey pine, and other charismatic species, Pleasant created an environment that sang of freedom, wonder, and endless possibility.
 The power of these small urban Edens radiated out into the community.

 An Enduring Natural Legacy